doingandlearning/ts-sept-2024/readme.md

 Unit 11: Error handling - Considering our error handling approach

-Unit 12: Creating types from others - utilities, string literals, keyin, keyof, record
+Unit 12: Creating types from others - utilities, conditional, string literals, keyin, keyof, record

 Unit 13: Testing - What are the testing solutions in TS?